EwingGroup/TrajectoriesHGSOC/README.md

 # Divergent trajectories to structural diversity impact patient survival in high grade serous ovarian cancer

-The code used in the manuscript
+This repository contains the code used in the manuscript:

 <p style="text-align: center;"><i>'Divergent trajectories to structural diversity impact patient survival in high grade serous ovarian cancer'</i></p>

-can be found here.

 This work (abstract below) highlights high grade serous ovarian carcinoma as an exemplar tumour type for studying chromosomal instability and is the result of a combined effort across the Scottish High Grade Serous Ovarian Consortium to comprehensively characterise the mutational landscape driving high grade serous ovarian cancer.